Home / Methodology

 Important Limitations

 Beer Score is a model-based educational indicator, not investment advice.
-Key limitations include:
+Beyond the structural notes above:

 Backward-looking data: SEC filings reflect past performance.
 The model does not account for management guidance, pending acquisitions, regulatory changes, or other forward-looking factors.